StefanoAnzolut/business-guide/source/integrations/microsoft.rst

 **Step-by-step guide for OneDrive admins to connect OneDrive for Business with Skribble:**

 ..
 NOTE::
  Before you get started, make sure you have your Skribble API credentials ready (username an API key).
+You only need 1 API key to set up signing for the whole company.

-You can get these from your company's Skribble Business admin.
+You can get your API credentials from your company's Skribble Business admin.
 Skribble Business admins: `click here for guidance`_.

   .. _click here for guidance: https://docs.skribble.com/business-admin/api/apicreate.html